 Recent Research Topics :

 His research interests focus on American history with emphases on the Trans-Mississippi West, mining, labor, and higher education.
-He is currently conducting research on the Civilian Conservation Corps, mining engineers, the International Union of Mine, Mill and Smelter Workers (formerly the Western Federation of Miners), and the historiography of the American West.
+He is currently conducting research on the Civilian Conservation Corps, mining engineers, the International Union of Mine, Mill and Smelter Workers (formerly the Western Federation of Miners), and the history of Texas State University.

 Previous Publications :